llvm/llvm-project/llvm/docs/CommandGuide/llvm-cov.rst

  Directory used as a base for relative coverage mapping paths.
 Only applicable when binaries have been compiled with one of `-fcoverage-prefix-map` `-fcoverage-compilation-dir`, or `-ffile-compilation-dir`.

+.. option:: -debuginfod

+Attempt to look up coverage mapping from objects using debuginfod.
+This is attempted by default for binary IDs present in the profile but not provided on the command line, so long as debuginfod is compiled in and configured via DEBUGINFOD_URLS.

+.. option:: -debug-file-directory=<dir>

+Provides a directory to search for objects corresponding to binary IDs in the profile.

 .. program:: llvm-cov export